Skip to content

 Some customisation can be performed using configuration parameters outside a Session.
 For details of other configuration parameters that can be set, and the syntax used to set them, see the Dyalog Installation and Configuration Guide specific to the operating system that you are using:

-Changes made to configuration parameters in the dyalog.config file only impact local interpreters (that is, interpreters that are configured by that file) and do not impact interpreters that RIDE can connect with on other machines.
+Changes made to configuration parameters in the dyalog.config file only impact local interpreters (that is, interpreters that are configured by that file) and do not impact interpreters that Ride can connect with on other machines.

 RIDE_EDITOR

-This configuration parameter specifies the fully-qualified path to the executable of the editor to use in a Dyalog Session instead of RIDE's built-in editor (for example, vim, Emacs or Notepad++).
+This configuration parameter specifies the fully-qualified path to the executable of the editor to use in a Dyalog Session instead of Ride's built-in editor (for example, vim, Emacs or Notepad++).

 RIDE_INIT

-This configuration parameter specifies how the interpreter should behave with respect to the RIDE protocol.
-Setting this configuration parameter on the machine that hosts the interpreter enables the interpreter-RIDE connection.
+This configuration parameter specifies how the interpreter should behave with respect to the Ride protocol.
+Setting this configuration parameter on the machine that hosts the interpreter enables the interpreter-Ride connection.

 The format of the value is {mode:setting}[,mode:setting]